KMaleesha/Java-Assignment/README.md

-Java Assignment
+# Java Assignment
-Develop a RESTful API for managing IoT devices, focusing on core Java development skills and understanding of REST principles.
+In this repositor I have Develop a RESTful API including create, read, delete, and update operations to manage IoT devices, focusing on core Java development.

 #Created API
 #How to Run